-Analysis | What the Texas bill reveals about the GOP vote-restriction push
+Analysis | Texas GOP now claims its bill limiting Black churches’ ‘souls to the polls’ was a typo

 But if anything, the Texas bill was yet more evidence that the motives behind the GOP’s onslaught of new voting restrictions across the country aren’t as pure or substantiated as they claim.

-Back in March, Georgia passed its own version of such a bill, drawing rebukes from corporations including Major League Baseball, which pulled its All Star Game from Atlanta.
+Back in March, Georgia passed its own version of such a bill, drawing rebukes from corporations including Major League Baseball, which pulled its All-Star Game from Atlanta.
 The pushback was swift; conservatives argued that the bill wasn’t actually that restrictive.

 And they had something of a point.
 The changes that were passed were in many cases within the mainstream of even some blue states.
 At the same time, that left the big question: Why?
 Why was the state suddenly passing such measures to rein in certain voting methods despite there being no evidence of significant fraud using those methods — in that state or anywhere else?
 Generally, you should pass laws to address a demonstrated problem.

 About all Republicans could muster was that large portions of the country were suspicious of the election results.
-Yet they were suspicious in large part because of baseless claims made by a Republican president, Donald Trump, and his allies which courts routinely rejected but Trump’s party conveniently did very little to combat.
+Yet they were suspicious in large part because of baseless claims made by a Republican president, Donald Trump, and his allies that courts routinely rejected but Trump’s party conveniently did very little to combat.

 Beyond that, there were plenty of provisions that didn’t seem to have any bearing on the legitimacy of any given vote.
-For instance, Georgia restricted the ability to provide food and water to those waiting in line to vote — a provision that very logically could disproportionately impact urban and heavily Black areas in which the lines to vote are longer.
+For instance, Georgia restricted the ability to provide food and water to those waiting in line to vote — a provision that very logically could disproportionately affect urban and predominantly Black areas in which the lines to vote are longer.

 Even more pertinent, though, were other provisions — both actual and proposed.